-Besides Nice and Budapest, Hamburg Airport is the third demonstration site within the IAO project.
+Besides Nice and Budapest, Hamburg Airport is one of the demonstration sites within the IAO project.
 With its crossing runway system Hamburg airport holds special challenges for the integration and demonstration of the selected solutions from SESAR.

 The German Aerospace Center (DLR) provides the connection to the live data systems as well as the demonstration facilities at Hamburg Airport.
 For test purposes, a duplicate of the data system is also available in Braunschweig.
 SINTEF AS from Norway brings in an industrial routing optimization library that assists Air Traffic Controllers by providing optimized conflict-free surface routing.
 It is integrated in the Departure Management and helps handling deviations from plans in real time.